Algebraic solutions of linear differential equations: an arithmetic approach: About the computation of the -curvature

+\begin{remark} Hurwitz series provide a framework in which the Picard–Lindelöf (or, Cauchy-Lipschitz) theorem holds for linear differential equations in characteristic~$p$.
+The recent article~\cite{FuHa23} provides another construction allowing this theorem, which has the advantage of yielding an integral domain but which, in return, does not seem so directly linked to the $p$-curvature. \end{remark}

-\subsubsection{Application to algorithmics}
+\subsection{Application to algorithmics}

 Given that the matrix $S^\DP(x)$ is invertible, it follows from Lemma~\ref{lem:dpSDP} that one can deduce the value of $B_p^\DP(x)$ from that of $S^\DP(x)$ which, in turn, can be computed using the techniques of~\cite{BCOSSS07}.
-However, at this point, we have not solved entirely the question of the computation of the $p$-curvature because the knowledge of $B_p^\DP(x)$ is not enough to recover $B_p$.
+However, at this point, we have not solved entirely the question of the computation of the $p$-curvature for two reasons.
+Firstly, the previous reasoning assumes implicitely that the coefficients $b_i(x)$'s have no pole at $0$.
+Secondly, and more importantly, the knowledge of $B_p^\DP(x)$ is not enough to recover $B_p$.
 Precisely, letting $\Fp(x)_0$ denote the subring of $\Fp(x)$ consisting of functions with no pole at~$0$, the natural map $\delta_0 : \Fp(x)_0 \to \Fp[[x]]^\DP$ is not injective; its kernel is the ideal generated by $x^p$.

-To tackle this issue, the idea is shift around any other base point $a \in \Fp$.
-Doing so, we get a new differential ring homomorphism $\delta_a : \Fp(x)_a \to k[[x{-}a]]^\DP$ and, reusing the same techniques, we end up with a fast algorithm that computes the $p$-curvature $B_p$ modulo $(x{-}a)^p$.
+To tackle these issues, the idea is to shift around any other base point $a \in \Fp$.
+Doing so, we get a new differential ring homomorphism $\delta_a : \Fp(x)_a \to \Fp[[x{-}a]]^\DP$ and, reusing the same techniques, we end up with a fast algorithm that computes the $p$-curvature $B_p$ modulo $(x{-}a)^p$.
 Since we have moreover at our disposal \emph{a priori} bounds on the size of the $p$-curvature (see Proposition~\ref{prop:sizepcurv}), one can pick enough elements $a$ in $\Fp$ (or in a finite extension of $\Fp$, if needed), compute the $p$-curvature modulo $(x{-}a)^p$ for all those points~$a$ and reconstruct the complete matrix $B_p(x)$ using the Chinese Remainder Theorem.
 Implementing this strategy, we end up with the following theorem.

 \begin{theo}[Bostan--Caruso--Schost~\cite{BoCaSc15}] There exists an algorithm that takes as input a differential operator

 over $\Fp(x)$ and outputs its $p$-curvature for a cost of $\softO(dn^\omega p)$ operations in $\Fp$ with